Franciscan Brothers Generalate,

 BARAKA – Franciscan Brothers

-• Working with a total of 115 target household as of to date since 2016.
+• Working with a total of 115 target households to date since 2016.

-• Enhancing access to water through provision of PVC water storage Tanks.
+• Enhancing access to water through the provision of PVC water storage Tanks.

 Read More